alexandrajulius/approval-tests/README.md

 for each of those arguments.

 Specify the input arguments of the method you want to test.
-Use arrays as in the example to add all values the arguments can take.
+Use explicit arrays or `range()` as in the example to add all values the arguments can take.
 Then pass those arguments along with an anonymous function into `CombinationApprovals::create()->verifyAllCombinations()`